ellenasakai/sakaiportfolio/final-project-part-2.md

 ## User Research and Interviews

 #### User research Protocol
-  a.
-The target audience you hope to reach with your story:
+  a. **The target audience you hope to reach with your story**:
-  b.
-Approach to identifying representative individuals to interview:
+  b. **Approach to identifying representative individuals to interview**:
+  - one interviewee who has taken the MBTI test before:
+  - one interviewee who has not taken the MBTI test but has heard of it:
+  - one interviewee who xxx:

-  c.
-Interview script:
+  c. **Interview script**:
+  1. What story is being told?
+Can you tell me what you think this is?
+  2. Is there any part of the story you find surprising or confusing?
+  3. Do the visuals help support the story?
+Were they engaging?
+  4. Who do you think is the intended audience for this?
+  5. Are there any areas where you think the story can be improved or made more impactful?
+  6. Did the story and information presented inspire any actions?

   d. **Documented Findings** from your interviews:
     - Findings from three interviewees:

-  e.
-Changes that I plan on implementing to my visualizations next week to address the issues identified:
+  e. **Changes that I plan on implementing to my visualizations next week to address the issues identified**:

 Interview Script: